jkrauska/lambda-curator/README.md

 This will update any existing lambda-curator function.

 ## Connecting to an AWS Elasticsearch cluster
 The lambda-curator function will sign all requests with the AWS credentials of the execution role (IAM_ROLE).
 Giving this role access to your AWS Elasticsearch cluster using IAM will authenticate all lambda-curator actions _automagically_.
+(Modify the es access policy to add Allow access from an IAM role)